Virtual Las Vegas Family Court Hearings

 The Effects on Your Children

-Many of the calls our divorce attorneys receive are child related.
+Many of the calls our divorce lawyers in Las Vegas receive are child related.
 In addition to the difficulties that everyone is having, co-parenting and shared custody arrangements pose additional concerns – both logistical and financial.
 Let’s face it; co-parenting can be difficult in the best of circumstances.
 And in times of heightened stress there can be a tendency for short tempers.
 Be cognizant of this when dealing with your children’s other parent.
 They’ll always be time for venting later, if need be.
 In addition to our clients, we offer these tips and recommendations to all divorced parents as they work through normalizing their lives and those of their children.